UPPMAX/HPC-python/evaluations/202504_course/evaluation_202504_full_course.md

 1. Intro to HPC, usage and management of software and code (Logging in, LMOD, SLURM; the things that are actually different between HPC and a single-user single computer)
 2. Intro to Python (this already exists and is day 1)
-3. Python coding for big computation, big data and AI (this includes parallell and GPU but is not specific to HPC and probably exists elsewhere)
+3. Python coding for big computation, big data and AI (this includes parallel and GPU but is not specific to HPC and probably exists elsewhere)
 4. Using Python code, packages and environments at NAISS HPC systems (LMOD, venv, conda; when to use what and how they interact)

 Course 1 is general to HPC users, not specific to Python.
 It should probably be provided by NAISS quite often and be a prerequisite to all other NAISS courses.